seanturner/cms-fn-dsa/draft-turner-lamps-cms-fn-dsa.md

 {{RFC5652}} describes the two methods that are used to calculate and verify signatures in the CMS.
 One method is used when signed attributes are present in the `signedAttrs` field of the relevant `SignerInfo`, and another is used when signed attributes are absent.
-Each method produce a different "message digest" to be supplied to the signature algorithm in question, but because the pure mode of FN-DSA is used, the "message digest" is in fact the entire message.
+Each method produces a different "message digest" to be supplied to the signature algorithm in question, but because the pure mode of FN-DSA is used, the "message digest" is in fact the entire message.
 Use of signed attributes is